-Team Sauteur enters the room carrying paint guns.

-(this 'CLOSER ANGLE' Camera Shot can be better represented below with clearer description)

-Cont'd or Continued

-is when a dialogue block is split, either by a page break or an action line, you will use the parenthetical (CONT'D) to indicate the second part of dialogue is a continuation of the first.

-Cont'd #1

-The (CONT'D) will be in line with the speaker's name and can either be in ALL CAPS or the lower case (cont'd) if you are consistent throughout your screenplay.
-(CONT'D) will also be used if a large dialogue block runs over a page break.
-In that case, the parenthetical (MORE) should come at the bottom of the first block, centered under the dialogue.
-The dialogue will then pickup atop the next page, with (CONT'D) in line with the speaker's name:
+Team Sauteur enter the room carrying paint guns. (this 'CLOSER ANGLE' Camera Shot can be better represented below with clearer description) Cont'd or Continued is when a Dialogue block is split, either by a page break or an Action line, you will use the parenthetical (CONT'D) to indicate the second part of Dialogue is a continuation of the first.
+Cont'd #1 The (CONT'D) will be in line with the speaker's name and can either be in ALL CAPS or the lower case (cont'd), as long as you are consistent throughout your screenplay.
+(CONT'D) will also be used if a large Dialogue block runs over a page break.
+In that case, the parenthetical (MORE) should come at the bottom of the first block, centered under the Dialogue.
+The Dialogue will then pickup atop the next page, with (CONT'D) in line with the speaker's name: Cont'd #2 Alternately, it is acceptable to move the entire block to the second page, assuming the void of white space left at the bottom of the first page isn't egregious.

-Cont'd #2

-Alternately, it is acceptable to move the entire block to the second page, assuming the void of white space left at the bottom of the first page isn't egregious.
 When a shot or scene continues from one page to the next.
 (CONTINUED) must be added at the bottom of the page where the break occurs, preceded by a single blank line.
 CONTINUED: is then added at the top of the next page, followed by a single blank line.
 Note: Normally, MORE, CONT'D, (CONTINUED), and CONTINUED: not used in Spec Scripts.
 CONT'D is out of use even in production scripts.
-Most Scriptwriting software has the ability to turn on or off "Cont'd" and "More" in their settings.
-Turning off this in your scriptwriting program will save several pages.
+Most Script writing software has the ability to turn on or off "Cont'd" and "More" in there settings.
+Turning off this in your script writing program will save several pages.
 You would have Cont'd/Continued in production script. "(CONTINUED)" and "CONTINUED:" should only be used in scripts in which the scenes are numbered, and scenes should ONLY be numbered in production scripts.

-Example #1: Cont'd

-Fallen Out of Use

-EXT.
-STADIUM - DAY
+Example #1: Cont'd EXT.
+STADIUM - DAY Fallen Out of Use Blake!

-JIM

-Blake!
 Get over here.